chanmix51/soft65c02/README.md

     * please you as much as readline can (with some auto completion)
     * kill infinite loops by pressing CTRL-C
     * help you with documentation and (hopefully) meaningful error messages
+ * a testing tool for compiled binaries that can
+    * do assertions on registers and memory
+    * write bytes in memory (to simulate I/Os)
+    * take scripts on its standard input

 The library is heavily tested, lot of the parts were coded driven by tests so it might be sort of reliable.
 The addressing mode mechanisms and operands were tested against [Klaus Dormann's 6502/65C02 test suite](https://github.com/Klaus2m5/6502_65C02_functional_tests/blob/master/65C02_extended_opcodes_test.a65c) and it looks like it ended up with succeeding both tests.
 Lot of informations about the hidden secrets of these processors were found on the [6502.org website](http://www.6502.org/) which is a gold mine crafted with patience by passionate people, thanks a lot to them for the wonderful tutos and documentation they wrote and shared.